Places

 - Cultural liaisons, theologians, and marketplace mentors experienced in Saudi protocols.

-- Visa processing, permit coordination, gender-aware transport, and private venue arrangements for worship and discipleship.
+- Visa processing, permit coordination, gender-aware transport, and private venue arrangements for church programming.

 - Luxury lodging blocks (city hotels, desert camps, Red Sea resorts) with meeting rooms and security support.

-- Compliance coaching for offerings, dress, photography, and digital communications respecting local laws.
+- Compliance coaching for giving conversations, dress, photography, and digital communications under local law.

 - Access to innovation hubs, NGOs, and hospitality partners for long-term relationships and service opportunities.